Etrit Berisha: UEFA Euro 2016 campaign

-2018 FIFA World Cup qualification
+Post–Euro 2016

-Albania’s 2018 FIFA World Cup qualification campaign began positively, as the team earned all six possible points from their first two matches: a 2–1 home win against Macedonia on 5 September 2016 and a 2–0 away victory over Liechtenstein on 6 October.
-In the latter match, Berisha kept his 18th clean sheet for the national team, surpassing Arjan Beqaj’s record for the most clean sheets with Albania.
-Berisha played a key role in both victories and was praised by the media for his performances.
-In the following match against Spain on 10 October 2016, Berisha kept a clean sheet during the first half but made an error early in the second half while attempting to clear the ball, allowing David Silva to intercept and set up Diego Costa for the opening goal.
-Eight minutes later, Spain doubled their lead and won 2–0.
-Despite the loss, Berisha received praise for his overall performance, which helped prevent a heavier defeat against a strong opponent.
-On 12 November 2016, during the home match against Israel, Berisha was sent off in the first half after headbutting Israeli forward Eran Zahavi following a physical confrontation.
-That match also marked Berisha’s 41st consecutive appearance for Albania since becoming the starting goalkeeper on 16 October 2012, setting an international Albanian record for the most consecutive matches played.
-On 19 December 2016, FIFA handed Berisha a two-match suspension and fined him 5,000 Fr.
-As a result, he missed the next two qualifying matches — against Italy on 24 March 2017 and against Israel on 11 June 2017.
-On 6 October 2017, during the match against Spain on matchday nine, Berisha captained Albania for the first time in a competitive fixture due to the absences of captain Ansi Agolli and vice-captain Mërgim Mavraj, having been named by coach Christian Panucci, being the most-capped player in the starting eleven.

-He also played in the closing qualifier against Italy, where Albania lost narrowly 1–0, finishing the qualifying campaign in third place with 13 points, one more than Israel and two more than Macedonia.
+Albania began their 2018 FIFA World Cup qualifying campaign strongly, collecting six points from their opening two fixtures: a 2–1 home win over Macedonia on 5 September 2016, followed by a 2–0 victory away to Liechtenstein on 6 October.
+In the latter match, Berisha kept his 18th clean sheet for the national team, surpassing Arjan Beqaj as Albania's all-time leader in shutouts.
+His performances in both early victories were widely praised in local media.
+On 10 October 2016, Berisha started in the home match against Spain.
+After holding the visitors scoreless in the first half, he miscontrolled a pass early in the second period, allowing David Silva to intercept and set up Diego Costa for the opening goal.
+Spain doubled their lead eight minutes later and won 2–0.
+Despite the defeat, Berisha received positive reviews for keeping the scoreline respectable against one of Europe's strongest teams.
+On 12 November 2016, in the home fixture against Israel, Berisha was sent off in the first half for headbutting forward Eran Zahavi after a confrontation.
+The match marked his 41st consecutive appearance for Albania since becoming the starting goalkeeper in October 2012 — a national record for most consecutive matches played.
+On 19 December 2016, FIFA suspended Berisha for two games and fined him 5,000 Fr, ruling him out of the qualifiers against Italy on 24 March 2017 and the return match against Israel on 11 June.
+Berisha returned for the final stretch of the campaign.
+On 6 October 2017, he captained Albania for the first time in a competitive match — the away fixture against Spain — with coach Christian Panucci handing him the armband due to the absences of captain Ansi Agolli and vice-captain Mërgim Mavraj.
+He also featured in Albania's closing qualifier, a narrow 1–0 home defeat to Italy.
+Albania finished the group in third place with 13 points, ahead of Israel and Macedonia.